slatedocs/slate/source/index.html.md

 3. Have your upgrade request approved

-4. Set up your receiving bank account information (note: ensure that the receiving bank account information is accurate as it cannot be changed via OY! dashboard for security reasons)
+4. Set up your receiving bank account information (note: ensure that the receiving bank account information is accurate as it cannot be changed via OY! dashboard for security reasons).
+Receiving bank account is an account to which we will send the withdrawn amount to.
+You can set this up by going to Accounts -> Bank Account

 5. (Required if you want to use our API) Submit your IPs and callback URLs (both for staging and production environment) to your business representative or to partner@oyindonesia.com